 Again, I am not just talking about looks here.
 Does this woman attract you?
 Are you drawn to her?
-Is her quirky humor something you love and do her dimples make your heart melt?
+Is her quirky humor something you love, and do her dimples make your heart melt?
 She doesn't have to be a bombshell, but there's got to be something about a woman, more than externally, that makes you want to choose her as a wife.

 5. Does she have a sense of humor?

-Life is not only about work, kids, career, etc. Life and marriage should also include loads of laughter, fun and humor.
+Life is not only about work, kids, career, etc. Life and marriage should also include loads of laughter, fun, and humor.
 DO NOT MARRY a woman who is always angry and/or depressed and doesn't laugh at the silliest things.
 Laughter and fun should come easy and not be forced.
 You should be able to laugh AT each other when appropriate and WITH each other.

 If the woman you are considering marrying is materialistic and seems consumed with having money—especially yours, DO NOT MARRY HER.
 This is very easy to determine.
 If she spends money freely but questions when you take $20.00 out of the ATM, you have a problem on your hands.
 If she consistently has to have nice things but fails to even provide you with a gift during special times, you need to run away as fast as you can!

-7. How was she in a previous relationship?
+7. How was she in previous relationships?

-Your emotional, physical and financial security depends on you knowing how she acted in previous relationships, if any.
+Your emotional, physical and financial security depends on you knowing how she acted in previous relationships if any.
 Find out as subtlety as possible.
 You can't interrogate her or her friends and family like the FBI!
 However, you can ask questions in a non-prodding, non-intrusive way.
-Use humor to illicit answers.
+Use humor to elicit answers.
 If you are listening carefully, watching closely for non-verbal signs, etc., the truth will be revealed.